retroenv/nesgo/README.md

 [![codecov](https://codecov.io/gh/retroenv/nesgo/branch/main/graph/badge.svg?token=NS5UY28V3A)](https://codecov.io/gh/retroenv/nesgo)

 nesgo allows you to write programs for the Nintendo Entertainment System (NES) in Golang.
-It offers additional tooling like a disassembler.
+It offers additional tooling like a disassembler and emulator.

 The benefits over other tooling options: